VR-25/acc/README.md

 There are yet two more ways of upgrading: `acc -u` (online) and `acc -F` (zip flasher).

 Uninstall: depending on the installed variant (e.g., app back-end or Magisk module), you can use Magisk Manager (app), [Magisk Manager for Recovery Mode (utility)](https://github.com/VR-25/mm/), or clear the front-end app's data.
-Two universal methods are: `su -c acc --uninstall` and `/sdcard/acc-uninstaller.zip` (flashable uninstaller).
+Two universal methods are: `acc --uninstall` and `/sdcard/acc-uninstaller.zip` (flashable uninstaller).

 ### Notes